BawdyAnarchist/quBSD/Future_Development.md

 qb-stat - Change "class" column to class_rootjail.
 Maybe even realtime switching of sort, columns, and presentation (maybe)

 qb-edit - the -i option should be able to be applied when setting the tunnel
+	   - the -r option didn't seem to restart the jails required

+qb-disp - Need to make sure that you're incrementing with a DISP number, so that you don't overlap when starting a new DISP more than once.

 usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)